AA1060826/coding_TLK/11_Countdown_Timer/readMe.md

-1.assign count a number u want to start from
+1.assign count a number you want the countdown to start from

 2.start a while loop